 To keep breakdowns from occurring, Unruh says routine cleaning and maintenance is a must, especially if your mowers are seeing a lot of action.

-Before hitting the jobsite, Unruh says to check that the mower’s engine is running appropriately, as well as that you are using the right type of fuel in the tank.
+Before hitting the jobsite, Unruh says to give the mower a once-over.
+Check that the mower’s engine is running appropriately and that you are using the right type of fuel in the tank.
 He says to check that the batteries, belts, bearings, hoses, hydro systems and spindles are all in working order, and pay close attention to the sounds the mowers make when they are started up.

 Another aspect he says is often overlooked is a mower’s tire pressure, and he says to make sure they are all consistent with what your manual recommends.